What to Look For in a Good Plumber or Plumbing Contractor in Edmonton?

-As for discovering if a Plumber or Plumbing Contractor has the right type of experience, ask if they have been more focused on new construction or servicing.
+As for discovering if a Plumber/Contractor has the right type of experience, ask if they have been focused on new construction or servicing.
 The two require a very different skill set.
 If you are dealing with a plumbing emergency or are in need of a repair, you will need someone who has an extensive background in plumbing service (not new construction) for your home or business.

 A good tradesman has all the the right tools required to complete a task.
 They should be in good shape, clean and not worn out.
-A good indicator of a good Plumber is how well equipped he is, and the condition of his tools/equipment.
+An indicator of a good Plumber is how well equipped he is, and the condition of his tools & equipment.

-A good question for a Plumber or Plumbing Contractor is, “Are you properly equipped to perform this work?”
+A good question for a Plumber or Contractor is “Are they properly equipped to perform this work?”

 7. What are their reviews like online?

 Online reviews can be misleading since no two review websites are the same.
-They each have their own ranking systems, nuances, and various ways to pick and choose which customer reviews they would like to use and display.
-For example, some review sites, like a big one that starts with Y, post mainly negative reviews, deleting positive one unless the company being reviewed pays them money.
+They each have their own ranking systems, nuances, and ways to choose which customer reviews they would like to display.
+For example, some review sites post mainly negative reviews unless you’ve paid to advertise with them.

 However, when searching for a Plumber online, we recommend still checking one’s reviews and to look for any patterns.
 Do they get rave reviews for a specific type of service?
 Are many reviewers critical of a specific aspect of a company’s service (e.g. rates, time to arrive, etc.)?

 These are just a few questions you should be seeking to answer.
-If you are unsure which online reviews you should use, here are a few good sources that are local to Edmonton:
+Here are a few good sources that are local to Edmonton: